deaktator/deaktator.github.io/_posts/2019-03-06-the-error-in-the-comparator.md

 ### *Or, [scikit-learn](https://scikit-learn.org/stable/index.html)'s importance weighting is broken.*

+## Introduction

 *If the title doesn't immediately give you chills, it should.
 Allow me to explain.*

-It will help to devise a motivating toy example to illustrate the point before diving into the particular manifestation of this problem that gave me chills when I first discovered it.

 Defining what is meant by *comparator* is important.
 By *[comparator](https://en.wikipedia.org/wiki/Comparator)*, I mean a